Boxing inequalities in Banach spaces and Riemannian manifolds: Introduction

 Gromov's proof was later simplified by S. Wenger ([W]).
-Later the scheme of the proof was adopted in the paper [LLNR] to prove a similar isoperimetric inequality for $m$-dimensional Hausdorff contents, where $m$ is an arbitrary positive parameter unrelated to the dimension $n$ of $M^n$ (although the inequality is non-trivial only when $m\in (1,n]$).
-One of the principal results of [LLNR] was a proof of a conjecture by L. Guth ([Gu17]) asserting that for each integer $m$ $(m-1)$-dimensional Urysohn width of a compact metric space $X$ can be majorized by $const(m)\HC_m^{1\over m}(X)$ .
+Later, the proof scheme was adopted in the paper [LLNR] to prove a similar isoperimetric inequality for $m$-dimensional Hausdorff contents, where $m$ is an arbitrary positive parameter not related to the dimension $n$ of $M^n$ (although the inequality is non-trivial only when $m\in (1,n]$).
+A main result of [LLNR] was a proof of a conjecture by L. Guth ([Gu17]) asserting that for each integer $m$ $(m-1)$-dimensional Urysohn width of a compact metric space $X$ can be majorized by $const(m)\HC_m^{1\over m}(X)$ .
 Here the $(m-1)$-dimensional Urysohn width $UW_{m-1}(X)$ is, by definition, the infimum over all $(m-1)$-dimensional complexes $K$ and continuous maps $\phi:X\longrightarrow K$ of $sup_{k\in K}\diam(\phi^{-1}(k))$.
-As each $X$ can be regarded as a subset of $L^\infty(X)$, Guth's conjecture immediately follows from Theorem 1.5 (1) and from a similarly looking isoperimetric inequality in [LLNR] that differs from Theorem 1.5 only in part (2).
-Later P. Papazoglou found a much simpler proof of Guth's conjecture ([P]; see also [N] for an even simpler version of the proof with better constants).
-However, this approach does not lead to a proof of the isoperimetric (or boxing) inequalities.
-(One of the authors (A.N.) spent a considerable time trying to modify Papazoglou's approach to make it suitable for proving the isoperimetric and related inequalities but did not succeed.)
+As each $X$ can be regarded as a subset of $L^\infty(X)$, the Hausdorff content - Urysohn width inequality conjectured by Guth immediately follows from Theorem 1.5 (1) and from a similarly looking isoperimetric inequality in [LLNR] that differs from Theorem 1.5 only in part (2).

+Later, P. Papasoglu found a much simpler proof of Guth's conjecture ([P]; see also [N] for an even simpler version of the proof with better constants.
+However, the approach in [P] and [N] does not seem to lead to a proof of isoperimetric (or boxing) inequalities.
+An immediate reason behind this failure is that the map $\phi$ in the definition of $UW_{m-1}$ can have an uncontrollably large Lipschitz constant that depends on the fine properties of $X$.
+Easy $1$-dimensional examples show that this is an intrinsic unavoidable feature of the Hausdorff content - Urysohn width inequality.
+Therefore, the mere existence of $\phi$ that satisfies Theorem 1.5(1) cannot provide any information about $\HC_m$ of the image of $H$.

-Even before [LLNR] Guth ([Gu 13]) and, independently, R. Young ([Y]) observed that the Federer-Fleming approach can be used for Hausdorff contents.
-The central idea of Federer-Fleming approach was to project from a random point inside a simplex (or a cube, or a ball) to the boundary, and to observe that the volume cannot increase by more than a constant; according to [Gu 13] and [Y] the same is true for Hausdorff contents.
+Even before [LLNR] Guth ([Gu 13]) and independently, Young ([Y]) observed that the Federer-Fleming approach can be used for Hausdorff contents.
+The central idea of the Federer-Fleming approach was to project from a random point inside a simplex (or a cube or a ball) to the boundary and to observe that the volume cannot increase by more than a constant; according to [Gu 13] and [Y] the same is true for Hausdorff contents.
+Then one can iterate and project on the skeleta of progressively lower dimension until the skeleton of the desired dimension is reached.